 Today we decide to head to Elafonissi Beach which is in the remote and very sparsely inhabited far south west corner of Crete.
 Google Maps says that it should take us just under an hour and a half to get there.
 It seems that this estimate assumes that you actually have Google Maps in your car, and that you’re not instead relying on following your nose and Greek road signs.
 We can’t even find the main highway.
-We think we’ve found it, but the backroad we’re on then just takes us through a bridge under it and up into some remote mountain villages.
+We think we’ve found it, but the back road we’re on then just takes us through a bridge under the highway and up into some remote mountain villages.
 We read yesterday about vendettas and lawlessness in some remote parts of the island.
-We don’t particularly want to experience any of this first hand so we do a U turn and head back down towards the coast again.
+We don’t particularly want to experience any of this first hand so we quickly do a U-turn and head back down towards the coast again.

 We eventually get back on track and follow the road up into the mountains and through the spectacular Topolia Gorge.
-The road narrows and passes under some overhanging rocks with wire baskets above them that look like they’re probably supposed to stop any boulders that tumble down the hillside crushing your car.
-I’m not sure how effective these
+The road narrows and passes under some overhanging rocks with wire baskets above them which look like they’re probably supposed to stop any boulders that tumble down the hillside crushing your car.
+I’m not sure how

 We arrive at Elafonissi and set up camp on some sun lounges under an umbrella.
 The beach is enormous, and fronts both the sea and a large shallow sandy inlet.
 The sand is fine and pure white, and the water is crystal clear.
 We agree that this would qualify as a great beach by anyone’s standards.

 The beach is packed.
-We weren’t too fussed about which sunlounges we sat on, we were just happy to find some that weren’t occupied, but we now find that we seem to be sitting in a Russian enclave.
-We wonder if we should look for the Australian enclave, but we’re not sure there’s enough Aussies here for us
+We weren’t too fussed about which sunlounges we sat on; we were just happy to find some that weren’t occupied, but we now find that we seem to be sitting in a Russian enclave.
+We wonder if we should look for the Australian enclave, but we’re not sure there’s enough Aussies here

-to have our own enclave.
+for us to have our own enclave.
 Maybe we should look to see if there’s a Rest of the World enclave for countries which don’t have enough tourists here to have their own.
-We don’t particularly want to risk starting World War III by staying in an enclave where we’re not wanted, but the people around us look reasonably relaxed so we decide to stay put.
+We don’t particularly want to risk starting World War III by lying in an enclave where we’re not wanted, but the people around us look reasonably relaxed so we decide to stay put.

 We relax on the sand and have the occasional dip in the crystal clear water.
 The whole scene is stunning.

-We leave the beach in the late afternoon and visit the nearby and very spectacular Monastery of Panaghia Chrysoskalitissa, which has been built high on rocks overlooking the sea.
+We leave the beach in the late afternoon and visit the nearby and very spectacular Monastery of Panaghia Chrysoskalitissa, which has been built high on a rocky cliff overlooking the sea.

 We dine in a restaurant in the backstreets, in the town’s old Jewish Quarter.
 The menu tells us that the original building that houses the restaurant was used to make soap.
 It was destroyed by fire in 1991 and only the walls remain.
 The setting is excellent, as is the food.